imantura/McWonald-s-Mobile-App/README.txt

 3. Justin Reese

 App Description:
--> This is an interactive menu I developed using Node.JS, which allows customer to place an order and see corresponding, relavent information to their order.
+-> This is an interactive menu I developed using Node.JS, HTML, CSS, Express, Mongo DB, etc, which allows customer to place an order and see corresponding, relavent information to their order.
 McWonald's has a hompage where you may access promotional detail and links to other pages.
 Two important links are the menu and a link to place an order which will grant you a recciept.
 Your recciept utilizes your input to tell you when your food is ready.
 This app also relies on employee data, in which the employee is able to fullfill orders.